cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 	print(elementsPrint)

-# This function shows how direct operators, lso and constants can be used.
+# This function shows how variable values, lso and constants can be used.
 # Normaly you would stick to the same style and do not combine in order to avoid confussion.
 func show_elements(type: int):
 	match(type):